 If you live in a house with a lot of people—or just a few people who really love their long showers—you know exactly why your tank sometimes runs out of hot liquid.
 But it should be able to get another full tank heated pretty quickly.
-A gas-powered unit in good condition should be able to heat a tank in around 30 to 40 minutes, and an electric system will take about twice that amount of time.
-If you find your system is taking noticeably longer to raise the water temperature, it needs attention from a professional plumber.
+A gas-powered unit in good condition should be able to heat a tank in around 30 to 40 minutes, and an electric system will take about twice that amount of time unless it’s even slower because it needs water heater repair.
+Fort Worth residents who find a system is taking noticeably longer to raise the water temperature can rest assured that it needs attention from a professional plumber.

 Smelly or Discolored Liquid

 Can you hear strange sounds coming from your tank?
 It might sound like a rattling, banging, sucking, grinding, thumping or boiling noise.
 Different sounds occur for different reasons, but all you should normally hear from a unit that is running smoothly is a quiet humming noise.
-Any other sounds need to be investigated and resolved to reduce wear and tear on the unit and a number of other potential problems.
+Any other sounds need to be investigated and resolved with the right strategy for water heater repair.
+Our plumbers can take care of odd sounds to reduce wear and tear on the unit and a number of other potential problems.

 Tank is Leaking

-We probably don't have to tell you that if you see visible water leaks from your tank, or there are mysterious puddles forming near your tank, that's not a good sign.
-Leaks cause a lot of expensive moisture damage in a very short period of time, so the first thing you should do is shut off the valve on your heater so it can't get any more intake.
-Then, call your local plumber for repair.
-It's worth noting that puddles might actually be surprisingly far away from the tank, especially if the flow is obstructed by rugs, furniture and other items.
+We probably don’t have to tell you that if you see visible water leaks from your tank or there are mysterious puddles forming near your tank, that’s not a good sign.
+Leaks cause a lot of expensive moisture damage in a very short period of time, so the first thing you should do is shut off the valve on your heater so it can’t get any more intake.
+Then, call your local plumber for water heater repair.
+Residents should note that puddles might actually be surprisingly far away from the tank, especially if rugs, furniture, and other items obstruct the flow.

-Why Mr. Rooter Plumbing of Fort Worth is the Best Choice for Water Heater Repair
+Why Mr. Rooter Plumbing Is the Best Choice for Water Heater Repair in Fort Worth?

-When you need expert plumbing services, call on Fort Worth's most trusted professional plumbing company: Mr. Rooter Plumbing of Fort Worth.
-You can count on us for dependable, 24-hour water heater services and dozens of other helpful plumbing services, including repair, maintenance and installation.
-Call us any time of the day or night for emergency service and we'll be at your door as soon as possible to get your system under control.
+When you need expert plumbing services, call Fort Worth’s most trusted professional plumbing company: Mr. Rooter Plumbing of Fort Worth.
+You can count on us for dependable, 24-hour water heater services and dozens of other helpful plumbing services, including repair, maintenance, and installation.
+Call us any time of the day or night for emergency service, and we’ll be at your door as soon as possible to get your system under control.

 Workmanship & Parts Guaranteed

 Do you need to know more about our expert plumbing services in the Fort Worth area?
-Get in touch with us to speak with our knowledgeable staff and get all your questions answered, or check out our responses to some common questions below.
+Get in touch with us to speak with our knowledgeable staff and get all your questions answered, or find our responses to some common questions below.

 What Would Cause a Hot Water Heater to Stop Working?